jurf/jurf.github.io/_posts/2020-10-22-quick-tip-silverblue-trim.md

 $ rpm-ostree kargs --append=rd.luks.options=discard
 ```

-This applies the ‘discards’ flag at boot time, enabling it for all partitions
+This applies the ‘discards’ flag[^1] at boot time, enabling it for all partitions
 on the root drive.
 (If you only want this for some, use
 `rd.luks.options=<LUKS partition ID>=discard`).
 Restart and run
 `fstrim.service`.
 On my machine, it was a difference between light and day.